The Israeli artist Dganit Daddo sings at the Friedensmal with students from Haifa during the inauguration ceremony in Bensheim-Hochstädten.

 The Importance of Healing Our Cultural Roots

-Therefore, it requires the acknowledgment of the roots of one's own culture, especially the root 'Jerusalem', and healing in this relationship.
-This brings up the deepest trauma of the German nation: the murder of the Jews and thus the destruction of its own cultural and spiritual foundation.
+Therefore, it requires the recognition of the roots of one's own culture, especially in German culture the root of 'Jerusalem', and healing in this relationship.
+This brings to the fore the deepest trauma of the German nation: the murder of the Jews and thus the destruction of its own cultural and spiritual foundation.
 The topic thus becomes healing in the German-Jewish relationship, the realization of a new Shalom where it is most deeply needed.
-In this way, lessons would actually be learned from both German and Jewish history: that one is willing to courageously stand up for freedom—especially the freedom of the other.
+In this way, lessons would actually be learned from both German and Jewish history: that one is willing to courageously stand up for freedom – especially the freedom of others.

 Dust to Light - Healing Emotional Wounds